Blog Topics for Private Practice Therapists

 • Asynchronous therapy gave me a higher level of fulfillment as a therapist because I could attract a niche caseload, build confidence in using my methods with a large caseload that had similar needs, and gradually acquire expertise.

-I want to share my business and technology strategies with you!
+I closed my clinical practice and founded Therapy Biztech because I want to empower other therapists to offer asynchronous therapy.
 Learn how to streamline your website, marketing and curriculum so you can sell your expertise instead of your time.

 Photo of Anna Krueger